-Our afternoon reading club, “For Those Who Enjoy Reading” will meet on Thursday, February 1 at the library at 1 pm. to discuss “The Stone Diaries” by Carol Shields.
+Our afternoon reading club, “For Those Who Enjoy Reading” will meet on Thursday, May 3 at the library at 1 pm. to discuss “Oxygen” by Carol Cassella.

 NEW BOOKS AT THE LIBRARY